Nikos Karelis: Panserraikos

 On 24 September 2025, Super League Greece club Panserraikos FC announced Karelis had signed for the club.

+Sliema Wanderers

+On 15 August 2026, Karelis signed for Sliema Wanderers on a free transfer.

 International career

 In his full international debut with the Greece national football team he scored against Finland in Helsinki during the UEFA Euro 2016 qualifying.
 In that 1–1 away draw, the risk that Greece coach Claudio Ranieri took by introducing a previously unseen forward lineup (Charalampos Mavrias, Nikos Karelis and Stefanos Athanasiadis) seemed to pay off in the first half, but the lack of experience shown in the second as Greece could not hold onto their lead and risked losing all three points, besides the fact that with 24 minutes on the clock the ball fell to Karelis who unleashed a swerving shot from the left that swung its way to the left corner of the Finnish goal for 1–0.